implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 float len = v.length(); // len is 5.0990
 ~~~~

-`length` involves a square root calculation, which is one of the slowest things you can do in programming.
-If you don't need an exact number but rather just a rough idea of a length (for example when finding the shortest distance of a bunch of points to a reference point, where it doesn't matter exactly what the lengths are, you just want the shortest), you can use [`squareLength`](#squareLength) instead.
+'length' involves a square root calculation, which is one of the slowest things you can do in programming.
+If you don't need an exact number but rather just a rough idea of a length (for example when finding the shortest distance of a bunch of points to a reference point, where it doesn't matter exactly what the lengths are, you just want the shortest), you can use ['squareLength'](#squareLength) instead.